tubban1/eduNest/doc/AI_KNOWLEDGE.md

 Your design must ensure:

 1. Educational Quality
-- The concept must be accurately and deeply explained, not superficial.
+- The input "{{knowledge_point}}" must be accurately and deeply explained, not superficial.
 - Structure the presentation to reflect a clear conceptual breakdown, including:
 -- Key principles and their relationships
 -- Edge cases or common misunderstandings (where relevant)